jt-old/advanced-javascript-crash-course/README.md

 # Advanced JavaScript Crash Course

-The contents of this course are derived from the Advanced JavaScript Crash Course located on The Codevolution YouTube Page: [Advanced JavaScript Crash Course](https://www.youtube.com/watch?v=R9I85RhI7Cg&list=PLC3y8-rFHvwhuX4qGvFx-wPy_MEi6Jdp7&index=6)
+This course is a contination of the JavaScript Fundmamentals Crash Course.
+The contents is derived from the Advanced JavaScript Crash Course located on The Codevolution YouTube Page: [Advanced JavaScript Crash Course](https://www.youtube.com/watch?v=R9I85RhI7Cg&list=PLC3y8-rFHvwhuX4qGvFx-wPy_MEi6Jdp7&index=6)

 ## Timestamps